coracle-social/coracle/ROADMAP.md

 - [ ] Share button for notes, shows qr code and nevent
 - [ ] open web+nostr links like snort
 - [ ] Pinned posts ala snort
+- [ ] Scroll to top button that appears after scrolling a bit
 - [ ] Likes list on note detail.
 Maybe a sidebar or header for note detail page?
 - [ ] Add keyword mutes
 - [ ] Show options on note detail for retrieving replies